-While I was researching reasons to start drinking hibiscus tea, I also came across some really interesting side effects of hibiscus tea too.
+While I was researching reasons to start drinking hibiscus tea, I also came across some really interesting side effects of hibiscus tea.
 I had zero idea that while hibiscus tea is great for some people, there are also individuals who should avoid it at all costs!
-Because of this, I wanted to share a little more about the pros & cons of hibiscus tea for those who are looking to learn more!
+Because of this, I wanted to share a little more about the pros & cons of hibiscus tea for those who are looking to learn more like I was!

 Is hibiscus tea good for you?

-Hibiscus tea is a vegan & low-calorie tea that can be enjoyed either hot or cold.
+Hibiscus tea, derived from the hibiscus sabdariffa plant, is a vegan & low-calorie tea that can be enjoyed either hot or cold.
 It has a delicious flavor that can be described as a perfect balance of being both sweet & sour & can be a beautiful addition to your wellness routine.
-The healing & beautifying properties of hibiscus dates back to ancient times.
+The healing & beautifying properties of hibiscus flowers dates back to ancient times.

 There are several pros & cons of hibiscus tea, which I’ll share below!
 Many people enjoy drinking hibiscus tea due to tremendous health benefits.
 But with that said, there are also people who should NOT consume hibiscus tea, which is extremely important to note.
 So yes, while hibiscus tea might be good for you, it might not be good for someone else & vice versa.
 It depends on the individual person & their current state of health.
 You’ll want to keep reading for the full list of hibiscus tea pros & cons!

 What Hibiscus Tea do I drink & why?